Systems Thinking in Public Health

 health, namely agent-based models, social network analysis, and systems dynamic

 modeling, along with some relevant examples of their uses.
-Students will also
+Participants will

-get a chance to preview and use a free software (NetLogo) to run a basic
+have an opportunity to preview a free software (NetLogo) to run a basic

 agent-based model to familiarize themselves with the software.